TechSavantis/polisparalela/site/content/thinks/how-to-write-better-copy-for-your-website-part-2-make-it-all-about-your-reader.md

 You might have discovered that using the words "you" or "your" help boost your score.
 Research has shown that these words quickly establish a connection to your reader.
 This might seem obvious, but it's easy to miss.

-## How I re-wrote the headings on the new Tomango website
+## How I re-wrote the headings on the new Polis Paralela website

-Let me show you how I applied this to some of the headings on the new Tomango site.
+Let me show you how I applied this to some of the headings on the new Polis Paralela site.

 Here's the original sub-headline idea I had for the [Web Development](/creates/web/) page: